Shimaadnan/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.
+The output will the vlaue of x, for the first console.log and for the second one will be undefined.

 ## Question 3